A DIGITAL MARKETING AGENCY FOR DESIGN & CONSTRUCTION

 2 Consideration – Interior Designer

 After is the Consideration stage.
-This is when your ideal client starts thinking more seriously about taking action on their design plans and looking into their options.
+This is when your ideal client starts comparing options, checking for fit, and estimating budgets.

 Research the Purchasing Stage